initdebugs/YoloV8-User-Interface/README.md

 Models:

 TrafficDetection: The Traffic Detection model detects common traffic objects.
 Such as cars, trucks, pedestrians, common traffic signs, traffic lights.
+This model is trained on my own dataset.
+[Roboflow project](https://app.roboflow.com/lesley-natrop-zgywz/traffic-detection-e3og7/5)

 RoadSegmentation: The Road Detection model detects the road in dashcam videos and overlays it using Instance Segmentation.
+This model is trained on my own dataset.
+[Roboflow project](https://app.roboflow.com/lesley-natrop-zgywz/road-detection-segmentation/7)